-MA 241 Integral Calculus (Fall)
+MA 241 Calculus II (Fall) 4 hrs.

 This is an introductory course in integral calculus and its applications.
 Topics include: Riemann sums, the Riemann integral, anti-derivatives, infinite series, the Fundamental Theorem of Calculus, techniques of integration, area, volume, arc length, surface area, force, work, center of mass, and an introduction to differential equations.
 Prerequisites: "C-" or better in MA240.